daniellecovarrubias/Internship/README.md

 This is written in Node.js

-Must download node.js and attach node modules in order to execute on Alexa.
+Must download node.js and attach node modules in order to execute with Alexa.
 See the Amazon website for more details.